 Similarly, posts are intended to have long-term scope, having users from search-engines in mind.
 However if you want your thread locked, just ask a moderator.

 However, please do not treat individual threads like forums, especially if a forum with the same topic already exists.
 In other words, if it's foreseeable that your thread could have been five hundred threads, please make five hundred threads instead of one (the reason is that a single thread in this context would mostly only be easily useful to the participants, with newcomers having to read a lot of unnecessary material to find out what is appropriate to say).
 Similarly, try not to derail threads, but if you do, please edit the subject to be something that matches your new thought.
 Thread subjects should generally be quite specific.
-For instance, try not to make a thread called Tomatoes, 2020 in the Tomato forum (because it might absorb everyone's posts that year and make individual ones hard to find).
+For instance, try not to make a thread called Melons, 2020 in the Melon forum (because it might absorb everyone's posts that year and make individual ones hard to find).
 Consider tagging all your posts with a tag for that year instead.

 Quality control is an important aspect of this forum.
 Threads may be edited, moved, deleted, locked, etc. for quality control purposes.
 This helps ensure that posts are high quality, on-topic, organized, helpful, in English, ethical, comprehensible, and in accordance to the rules, among other things.
 There is no guarantee that any particular post will endure a full or partial quality control process, however.
 One anticipated reason for edits is to add, remove, or adjust tags so that they are standardized and useful.